Read This First

 Prompt 2: Provide salient analogies that reflect the non-orthogonal relationship between survival and rationality.

-The section turns on Analogies Reflecting the Non-Orthogonal Relationship Between Survival and Rationality.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Analogies Reflecting the Non-Orthogonal Relationship Between Survival and Rationality in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Orthogonal relationship between survival and rationality, Analogies Reflecting the Non-Orthogonal Relationship Between Survival and Rationality, and — 1.
-Alvin Plantinga.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Orthogonal relationship between survival and rationality, Analogies Reflecting the Non-Orthogonal Relationship Between Survival and Rationality, and — 1.
+Alvin Plantinga in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-By this point in the page, the earlier responses have already established the relevant distinctions.
-This final prompt gathers them around orthogonal relationship between survival and rationality, so the page closes with a more disciplined view rather than a disconnected last answer.
+By this point the clearing work should already be done.
+The last move gathers those distinctions around orthogonal relationship between survival and rationality, so the page closes with a more usable judgment.

 Survival